rwarbelow/kwk-level-1-week-1-lectures/016_intro_to_the_internet.md

 - `/user`: "Now that I'm at the YouTube server, I want to communicate that I am specifically looking for information on a YouTube user."
 - `/AdeleVEVO`: "Even more specifically, I am looking for information on this user."

 ...and BOOM!
-The YouTube servers receive the request and know exactly what to respond with: their files and information on the user AdeleVEVO.
-Along with that information, the servers also send back the HTML/CSS/JavaScript that tell the requestor (in this case, the Browser), how to display the information.
-We can also refer to this requestor/browser as the **client**.
+The YouTube server receives the request and knows exactly what to respond with: files and information on the user AdeleVEVO.
+Along with that information, the server also sends back the HTML/CSS/JavaScript that tell the requestor (in this case, the Browser), how to display the information.
+We refer to this requestor/browser as the **client**.

 ## What is a Client